 In the event of a construction accident, you must first seek the advice of a construction accident lawyer that is familiar with Texas state laws as well as federal laws.

 Remember that providing workers with workers’ comp benefits protects employers from liability in a personal injury lawsuit.
-So that workers may be unable to sue their own employer for their injuries they suffered on the jobsite.
+So that workers may be unable to sue their own employer for the injuries they suffered on the job site.

 However, when a third party is to blame for the accident, you may pursue compensation and file a lawsuit.
 These types of cases are not uncommon since there are usually many parties involved in construction projects.